RobCranfill/MIDI-bit/README.md

     This is OK since that would be just garbage, 'testing' numbers anyway.
   * Once we start running 'code'.py', if RUN MODE we set the NeoPixel to red (Red == Run), otherwise set it to green.
+ * As mentioned above, the proper ATTENTION/key sequence will toggle the next RUN/DEV mode.

 # Hardware Requirements for this project
 * Adafruit "RP2040 with USB A Host" (Adafruit part number 5723)